 You’re entitled to a range of support services, many of which are provided free through social services.

-- Time out - short breaks from your caring role, including respite care, can give you a chance to recharge your batteries.
+Time out - short breaks from your caring role, including respite care for the person you’re caring for, can give you a chance to recharge your batteries.

 To access many of these services you’ll first need to complete a carer’s assessment.

 You can speak to a Carers Direct helpline adviser on 0808 802 0202 if you would like help with finding local support.

 Whether you care for someone full time or just a few hours a week, share your caring role with others or do it all alone, you’re entitled to a carer’s assessment from your local authority.

 It’s your chance to discuss with a social worker what help you might need with caring for a friend or relative.

 It lets the social worker assess your unique situation and see whether you’re entitled to any services that would make caring easier for you.

 The carer’s assessment can be carried out face-to-face, online or over the phone.

 If the person you care for lives in another area, it usually takes place in the local authority area where they live.